SGmagicsam/Dumb-Algorithms/README.md

-# Bools-Realm
+# Algorithms:
+##Bools Realm:
-Really dumb way to determine whether or not a number is even ft.
-Recursion
+  ###Really dumb way to determine whether or not a number is even using recursion...